sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Back in Sacramento.** Moved back right before Covid.
 Worked at the State Government which made me believe in the importance of people with technical skills in civil service.

-**Grad School Phase 1:**  Started my PhD program splitting my time between Sacramento & Santa Cruz.
+**Grad School Years 1-2:**  Started my PhD program splitting my time between Sacramento & Santa Cruz.

-**Now:** Mostly in Sacramento after finishing my courses.
-Just got married & reflecting more about what the future together could look like.
+**Grad School Year 3:** Mostly in Sacramento after finishing my courses.
+I got married in May 2024!

+**NOW:** I'm currently on leave to pursue exciting bucket-list kind of stuff that require time away from the PhD program.
+I'll be back! :)

 ***